bogaczmateusz/smartmeal/.ai/_planning-session-ui-architecture.md

 1. The main navigation will be built using shadcn/ui and, for the MVP, will contain a link to "My Recipes" and a user dropdown menu with "Profile" and "Logout" options.
 2. React's local component state (useState) will be used to manage the temporary state of an AI-generated recipe before it is saved.
 3. A dual strategy for error handling will be implemented: toast notifications for non-critical/server errors and inline messages for form validation errors.
 4. The post-registration user flow is defined: after client-side registration, a POST request to /api/profiles will be made, followed by a redirection to the main recipe list page.
-(Authentication features will be implemented at a later stage).
 5. Protected routes will be handled by a client-side wrapper or HOC.
-(Authentication features will be implemented at a later stage).
 6. Responsiveness will be achieved using Tailwind's utility variants (e.g., :sm, :md, :lg).
 7. The UI will prevent editing of AI-generated recipes only in their temporary pre-save state.
 All saved recipes (both AI and manual) will have an "Edit" button on their detail page.
 8. Visual loading indicators are required for all API calls: skeleton loaders for page-level data and spinners within buttons for component-level actions.